lorenzoVwebDev/phpDogApplication/README.md

 •	A simple dog creation engine that involves:

-•	MVP approach among modules
+•	MVC approach among modules

 •	Ajax request in the interface-tier/lab.html